 My approach is inter-culturally informed, with an emphasis on decolonization of the global mindset.
 As an applied philosopher and cultural critic, my goal is to find solutions on how we might better live our lives.

 Working with clients online as well as in person, my practice is international, spanning four continents.
 My client base is diverse; racially, socio-economically, and in sexual orientation.
 My practice also draws people from various professional backgrounds including activists, educators, ministers, Hollywood creatives, Broadway actors, musicians, sound engineers, accountants, lawyers, graphic designers, writers, yoga instructors, psychologists and healing artists.

-My upcoming film, Thirsting for God, is a long-term labor of love exploring human consciousness and its interdependent relationship to pure consciousness.
+My upcoming film, Thirsting for God, is a long-term labor of love exploring the evolution of human consciousness.
 Shot at various spiritual sites around the globe including Benares, Machu Picchu and Giza, the film features interviews with Jeffrey Mishlove, Peter Russell, Russell Targ, and Gary Zukav.

 For more detailed biographical information, please click the link below.